Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 By default, the scoring function is [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), but there are others available, see the [documentation](https://redis.io/docs/stack/search/reference/scoring/) for more info.
 You can also add your own scoring function!

 We can also apply aggregate transformations on search result.
-E.g. what if we want to find the closest city/server to the player?
-E.g. we can go over all the cities/server in the data set and then apply a `geodistance()` transformation, e.g. sorting it according to distance to the players long/lat.
-Try running the query below:

-* ### Find the closest network edge POP to the player (based on long/lat)
+For example, what if we want to find the closest city/server to the player?
+We can go over all the cities/servers in the data set and then apply a `geodistance()` transformation, e.g. sorting it according to distance to the players long/lat.
+Try running the query below to find the closest network edge POP to the player (based on long/lat):

 ```
 FT.AGGREGATE cities '*' LOAD 2 location city APPLY "geodistance(@location, -80.1401415,25.8102415)" as dist SORTBY 2 @dist ASC LIMIT 0 1